agra-uni-bremen/revvis/readme.md

 ## Usage

 RevVis was written using java and the libgdx framework, i.e. you will need a working Java Runtime Environment to run RevVis.
-Then, simply executing the *.jar-file starts the program.
+You can build and run RevVis using the gradle script via
+	./gradlew desktop:run

 You are prompted with a dialogue to open a circuit when starting the program.
 If you cancel the selection of a file, an example circuit will be loaded